jforget/raku-Hamilton2/doc/Hamilton.en.md

 Website Organisation
 --------------------

-These statistics are displayed at the following webpages, depending on their scope:
+These statistics (diameter, radius, eccentricity) are displayed at the following webpages, depending on their scope:

 * http://localhost:3000/en/shortest-path/full/fr1970